smp46/pingvin-share-x/docs/docs/setup/upgrading.md

 ### Upgrade to a new version

-As Pingvin Share is in early stage, see the release notes for breaking changes before upgrading.
+As Pingvin Share X is in active development, see the release notes for breaking changes before upgrading.

 #### Docker